blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 **Note: the word 'optionally' here is key.** Blocks cannot today _require_ embedding applications to implement a handler for any specific 'hook'.
 Instead, they should implement a fallback in the event the embedding application does not implement a hook (see the Errors section below)

 A classical example would be rich text editing.
-In this case, you may not want to provide the underlying data storing the formatted text, as this may be bespoke to your embedding application.
-But you may still want to provide the plain text value for the block to make use of – e.g., if the block provides a word count feature.
+In this case, the data structure for formatted text may be bespoke to the embedding application, and impossible for the block to predictably parse or generate.
+The expected text editing experience may involve custom formatting controls, or special inline actions or commands.
+By injecting its own rich text editing input, an embedding application can provide all this.

 A block implements a hook by sending a `hook` message to the embedding application, with five pieces of information: